Four Ways of Predicting the Future of Your Website

 A Unified Fortune Telling Technology

-This process unified all of the future-predicting strategies.
-When every idea becomes a hypothesis to be tested, it becomes possible to tell the future with more accuracy.
+Only the fourth option relies on the scientific process.
+With this approach, every idea becomes a hypothesis to be tested, and it becomes possible to tell the future with more accuracy.

 We always test from where we are today, adding our hypothesis to the mix and testing it against the page as it is.